 Deposit Insurance.
 The FDIC establishes rates for the payment of premiums by federally insured banks and thrifts for deposit insurance.
 A Deposit Insurance Fund ("DIF") is maintained for commercial banks and thrifts, with insurance premiums from the industry used to offset losses from insurance payouts when banks and thrifts fail.
-Since 1993, insured depository institutions like the Bank have paid for deposit insurance under a risk-based premium system.
+Since 1993, insured depository institutions like The First have paid for deposit insurance under a risk-based premium system.
 Assessments are calculated based on the depository institution's average consolidated total assets, less its average amount of tangible equity.

 Transactions With Affiliates and Insiders.
-The Bank is subject to Section 23A of the Federal Reserve Act, which places limits on the amount of loans to, and certain other transactions with, affiliates, as well as on the amount of advances to third parties collateralized by the securities or obligations of affiliates.
-The aggregate of all covered transactions is limited in amount, as to any one affiliate, to 10% of the Bank's capital and surplus and, as to all affiliates combined, to 20% of the Bank's capital and surplus.
+The First is subject to Section 23A of the Federal Reserve Act, which places limits on the amount of loans to, and certain other transactions with, affiliates, as well as on the amount of advances to third parties collateralized by the securities or obligations of affiliates.
+The aggregate of all covered transactions is limited in amount, as to any one affiliate, to 10% of The First's capital and surplus and, as to all affiliates combined, to 20% of The First's capital and surplus.
 Furthermore, within the foregoing limitations as to amount, each covered transaction must meet specified collateral requirements.

-The Bank is also subject to Section 23B of the Federal Reserve Act, which prohibits an institution from engaging in certain transactions with affiliates unless the transactions are on terms substantially the same, or at least as favorable to such institution, as those prevailing at the time for comparable transactions with nonaffiliated companies.
-The Bank is subject to certain restrictions on extensions of credit to executive officers, directors, certain principal shareholders, and their related interests.
+The First is also subject to Section 23B of the Federal Reserve Act, which prohibits an institution from engaging in certain transactions with affiliates unless the transactions are on terms substantially the same, or at least as favorable to such institution, as those prevailing at the time for comparable transactions with nonaffiliated companies.
+The First is subject to certain restrictions on extensions of credit to executive officers, directors, certain principal shareholders, and their related interests.
 Such extensions of credit (i) must be made on substantially the same terms, including interest rates and collateral, as those prevailing at the time for comparable transactions with third parties and (ii) must not involve more than the normal risk of repayment or present other unfavorable features.

 Dividends.
+The principal source of funds from which we pay cash dividends are the dividends received from our bank subsidiary, The First.
+Federal banking laws and regulations restrict the amount of dividends and loans a bank may make to its parent company.
+Under certain conditions, dividends paid to us by The First are subject to approval by the Office of the Comptroller of the Currency.
 A national bank may not pay dividends from its capital.
 All dividends must be paid out of undivided profits then on hand, after deducting expenses, including reserves for losses and bad debts.
 In addition, a national bank is prohibited from declaring a dividend on its shares of common stock until its surplus equals its stated capital, unless the bank has transferred to surplus no less than one-tenth of its net profits of the preceding two consecutive half-year periods (in the case of an annual dividend).
 The approval of the OCC is required if the total of all dividends declared by a national bank in any calendar year exceeds the total of its net profits for that year combined with its retained net profits for the preceding two years, less any required transfers to surplus.
 In addition, under FDICIA, the banks may not pay a dividend if, after paying the dividend, the bank would be undercapitalized.
 See "Capital Requirements" above.